purn1mak/HadoopSummitCloudbreak/README.md

 #### a.
 Basic Cluster Options
 Click the Create Cluster button and the Create Cluster wizard is displayed.

 By default, Basic view is displayed.

-Cluster Name: Enter a name for your cluster.
+[Cluster Name]: Enter a name for your cluster.
 The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens.

-Region: Select the region in which you would like to launch your cluster.
+[Region]: Select the region in which you would like to launch your cluster.

-Cluster Type: Choose one of default cluster configurations.
+[Cluster Type]: Choose one of default cluster configurations.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/GeneralConfig27.png)